-Chairman WILSON: I am glad you mentioned energy because Romania has become a real leader in promoting small modular reactors, clean energy, and in fact we will be-Americans could be copying Romania and following the Romanian path to re-achieving energy independence because of small modular reactors.
-In fact, obviously we like Romania so much that we copied their name, Transylvania, as part of the region I represent.
-We have to acknowledge that it was Transylvania was first in Romania, not in North and South Carolina.
-We still claim it.
+WILSON: I'm glad you mentioned energy because Romania has become a real leader in promoting small modular reactors, clean energy, and in fact we'll be - Americans could be copying Romania and following the Romanian path to re-achieving energy independence because of small modular reactors.
+And, in fact, obviously we like Romania so much that we copied their name, Transylvania, as part of the region I represent.
+And so we have to acknowledge that it was Transylvania was first in Romania, not in North and South Carolina.
+But we still claim it.